 Payday lenders, in particular, can be very aggressive about collecting from their borrowers.
 This can include threats and intimidation.

-The Consumer Financial Protection Bureau (CFPB) helps regulate and inform borrowers about lending.
-They’ve made it clear that law enforcement can’t arrest borrowers for defaulting on any type of loan.
+However, the federal Consumer Financial Protection Bureau (CFPB), which helps regulate and inform borrowers about lending, has made it clear that law enforcement can’t arrest borrowers for defaulting on any type of loan.

 There are two types of offenses and subsequent branches of law:

 - Civil: Legal proceedings are between individuals (or organizations).
 One party sues the other for failing to perform their legal duty.

 - Criminal: The dispute is between the government and an individual (or organization).
 The government seeks punishment for a misdemeanor or felony.